nasa/CompDam_DGD/readme.md

               0.d0,  0.d0,     0,     1,  0.d0,  0.d0,  0.d0,  0.d0,
               0.d0,  0.d0,  0.d0,  0.d0

-## Using CompDam with Abaqus/Standard
+## Fatigue analyses
+The cohesive fatigue constitutive model in CompDam can predict the initiation and the propagation of matrix cracks and delaminations as a function of fatigue cycles.
+The analyses are conducted such that the applied load (or displacement) corresponds to the maximum load of a fatigue cycle.
+The intended use is that the maximum load (or displacement) is held constant while fatigue damage develops with increasing step time.
+The constitutive model uses a specified load ratio *R*<sub>min</sub>/*R*<sub>max</sub>, the solution increment, and an automatically-calculated cycles-per-increment ratio to accumulate the damage due to fatigue loading.
+The cohesive fatigue model response is based on engineering approximations of the endurance limit as well as the Goodman diagram.
+No additional material inputs must be defined or state variables requested beyond those required for a quasi-static analysis step.
+This approach can predict the stress-life diagrams for crack initiation, the Paris law regime, as well as the transient effects of crack initiation and stable tearing.

+A detailed description of the cohesive fatigue implemented herein is available in a [2018 NASA technical paper by Carlos Dávila](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20180004395.pdf).

+### Usage
+The fatigue capability of CompDam is disabled by default.
+To run a fatigue analysis, one of the analysis steps must be identified as a fatigue step.
+A step is identified as a fatigue step by setting the `fatigue_step` parameter to the target step number, e.g., `fatigue_step = 2` for the second analysis step to be a fatigue step.
+The first analysis step cannot be a fatigue step, as the model is assumed to be unloaded at that point.

+The load ratio *R*<sub>min</sub>/*R*<sub>max</sub> has a default value of 0.1, and can be changed using the parameter `fatigue_R_ratio`.

+An example of a double cantilever beam subjected to fatigue under displacement-control is included in the `examples/` directory.
+The geometry and conditions of this example problem correspond to the results presented in Figure 20 of [Dávila 2018](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20180004395.pdf).

+### Interpreting the results of a fatigue analysis
+Within a fatigue step, each solution increment represents either a number of fatigue cycles or a fractional part of a single fatigue cycle.
+During the solution, the number of fatigue cycles per solution increment changes based on the maximum amount of energy dissipation in any single element.
+If the rate of energy dissipation is too high (as defined by the parameter `fatigue_damage_max_threshold`), the increments-to-cycles ratio is decreased.
+If the rate of energy dissipation is too low (as defined by the parameter `fatigue_damage_min_threshold`), the increments-to-cycles ratio is increased.
+The parameter `cycles_per_increment` defines the initial ratio of fatigue cycles per solution increment.
+Any changes to `cycles_per_increment` are logged in an additional output file ending in `_inc2cycles.log`, with columns for the fatigue step solution increment, the updated `cycles_per_increment` parameter, and the accumulated fatigue cycles.

+## Implicit solver compatibility
-The repository includes a developmental capability to run the CompDam VUMAT in an Abaqus/Standard analysis using a wrapper, `for/vumatWrapper.for`, that translates between the UMAT and VUMAT user subroutine interfaces.
+The repository includes a developmental capability to run the CompDam VUMAT in an Abaqus/Standard analysis using a wrapper, `for/vumatWrapper.for`, which translates between the UMAT and VUMAT user subroutine interfaces.
 The intended usage is for Abaqus/Standard runs with little or no damage.

 ### Usage
 To run an analysis with CompDam in Abaqus/Standard, the following input deck template is provided.
 Note that 9 additional state variables are required.